shanmukmichael/Virtual-Mouse-Controller/README.md

 # Virtual Mouse Controller
 ```
-• We can control volume virtually in front of camera by fingers
+• We can control mouse movements virtually in front of camera by fingers
 # python
 ```
 # Steps